2raj2raj/bitcoin-educational-content/courses/btc302/en.md

 Obviously: **out of sight, out of mind**.
 In this case, it may be best to exercise caution and avoid including elements on posters that could be traced back to you (such as your rally name, Twitter handle, etc.).

 If you plan to **print these types of posters with a personal printer, be aware that this generally causes the paper to become heavily smudged and deteriorate rapidly over time**.
-With this in mind, **the best thing to do is certainly to get in touch with a professional printer to produce these posters on specific self-adhesive paper specially designed for outdoor use**.
+With this in mind, **the best thing to do is certainly to get in touch with a professional printer to produce these posters on specific self-adhesive paper, specially designed for outdoor use**.
 Quality will thus be assured.

 ![immagine](assets/fr/48.webp)